UTSASRG/NumaPerf/llvm/llvm-project/polly/docs/UsingPollyWithClang.rst

 =====================

-Optimizing with Polly is as easy as adding -O3 -mllvm -polly to your compiler flags (Polly is not available unless optimizations are enabled, such as -O1,-O2,-O3; Optimizing for size with -Os or -Oz is not recommended).
+Optimizing with Polly is as easy as adding -O3 -mllvm -polly to your compiler flags (Polly is only available at -O3).

 .. code-block:: console